 - A. Describe the Target Population that will be served: (1500 Characters) - B. List the total number of unduplicated persons that will be served.
 Specify the number on a monthly and annual basis.
 (500 Characters) - C. How will your proposed activity coordinate with the current system of care?
 For Economic Stability Proposal, describe how you will submit referrals to Self-Sufficiency Agencies.
 For SOFI Proposals, describe how your program will use the Whole Family/Two Generation Approach.
 If your agency has not been involved, please describe your willingness and timeline for participation.
 (1500 Characters) - D. Describe key staff that will be working on your project.
 The description should include position titles, education and experience required.
 Including specific staff names is optional.
 (1500 Characters) - E. Describe the capacity of your organization.
 Include the following in your description: (4000 Characters) - Length of time in business - Length of time undertaking activity for which funding is being requested - Number of full-time, paid administrative and/or fiscal staff - Number of full-time, paid programmatic staff - Number of active volunteers - F. Describe how your agency is (or is working to become more) inclusive and equitable, both in terms of internal practices and programming, and in terms of external partnerships and within the community.
-(4000 Characters) - G. What steps has your agency taken or plans to take in order to establish, develop or continue policies, practices, and procedures that increase racial equity in the following areas: Training, hiring and retention, board development, community engagement and partnerships, and other organizational work?
-(4000 Characters) - H. Describe prior or planned efforts to ensure staff have the opportunity to receive the following trainings and how they would be incorporated into service delivery: (4000 Characters) - Racial Equity Training or Racial Wealth Gap Training - Poverty Simulation Training - Adverse Childhood Experiences Training (ACE's) - Cultural Competency Training - Lesbian, Gay, Bi-Sexual, Transgender, Questioning (LGBTQ) Cultural Competency - Trauma Informed Care Training - I. For Economic Stability Category, include the following information: (8,000 Characters) - How clients will be selected for service(s), describe how you will utilize OSCARSS to follow the required eligibility guidelines - How will the agency partner within the other agencies providing a similar service - Types of services to be offered - Who will provide the service(s) - J. For Economic Mobility/Securing Our Future Initiative (SOFI) (Limited to households with children 0-17) Category, include the following information: (8,000 Characters)
+(4000 Characters) - G. Describe prior or planned efforts to ensure staff have the opportunity to receive the following trainings and how they would be incorporated into service delivery: (4000 Characters) - Poverty Simulation Training - Adverse Childhood Experiences Training (ACE's) - Trauma Informed Care Training - H. For Economic Stability Category, include the following information: (8,000 Characters) - How clients will be selected for service(s), describe how you will utilize OSCARSS to follow the required eligibility guidelines - How will the agency partner within the other agencies providing a similar service - Types of services to be offered - Who will provide the service(s) - I. For Economic Mobility/Securing Our Future Initiative (SOFI) (Limited to households with children 0-17) Category, include the following information: (8,000 Characters) - How clients will be selected for service(s), describe how you will utilize OSCARSS to follow the required eligibility guidelines - How will the agency partner within the other agencies providing a similar service - Types of services to be offered - Who will provide the service(s) - J. For Economic Mobility/ Self-Sufficiency (Only individuals and households without children) Category include the following information: (8,000 Characters)

-- How clients will be selected for service(s), describe how you will utilize OSCARSS to follow the required eligibility guidelines - How will the agency partner within the other agencies providing a similar service - Types of services to be offered - Who will provide the service(s) - K. For Economic Mobility/ Self-Sufficiency (Only individuals and households without children) Category include the following information: (8,000 Characters) - How clients will be selected for service(s), describe how you will utilize OSCARSS to follow the required eligibility guidelines - How will the agency partner within the other agencies providing a similar service - Types of services to be offered - Who will provide the service(s) - L. For Intellectual/Developmental Disabilities Subcategory, include the following information: (8,000 Characters) - How clients will be selected for service(s), describe how you will follow the required eligibility guidelines - Types of services to be offered - Who will provide the service(s) - M. For Seniors Subcategory, include the following information: (8,000
+- How clients will be selected for service(s), describe how you will utilize OSCARSS to follow the required eligibility guidelines - How will the agency partner within the other agencies providing a similar service - Types of services to be offered - Who will provide the service(s) - L. For Intellectual/Developmental Disabilities Subcategory, include the following information: (8,000 Characters) - How clients will be selected for service(s), describe how you will follow the required eligibility guidelines - Types of services to be offered - Who will provide the service(s) - M. For Seniors Subcategory, include the following information: (8,000